Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/data/logical/_index.md

 alwaysopen: false
 ---

-Data is stored in Cosmos DB as JSON documents.
-In addition we use object database to store the raw objects of business data that org has defined for the application.

 The following diagram shows the different entities stored.
 Click on the entity for the physical model used.